 This one’s typically an under-utilized use for sales contests, despite the fact that most companies struggle with data quality.
 CRMs like Salesforce are incredibly powerful, but poor data can really get in the way as you attempt to use those platforms to maximum potential and to measure KPIs or create accurate forecasts.
 Running a few contests that give points for cleaning or updating CRM fields can instill good data habits among your sales team.

-When it comes down to it, you’re the captain of the ship.
+When it comes down to it, you’re the leader responsible for results.
 Executing the sales strategy falls on you, which is why sales contests are one of your most important tactics for success.
 Using sales contests to motivate the right behaviors at the right times can give your team the boost they need to spike key metrics and turn in record-setting performance.